amir20/dozzle/README.md

 If you wish to restrict the containers shown you can pass the `--containerRestrictions` parameter.
 For example,

-    $ docker run --volume=/var/run/docker.sock:/var/run/docker.sock -p 8888:1224 amir20/dozzle:latest --containerRestrictions "xyz-.*"
+    $ docker run --volume=/var/run/docker.sock:/var/run/docker.sock -p 8888:1224 amir20/dozzle:latest --containerRestrictions "name=xyz-.*"

-this would then only allow you to view containers with a name starting with "xyz-"
+this would then only allow you to view containers with a name starting with "xyz-", the filter is the same as the docker `--filter` flag seen [here](https://docs.docker.com/engine/reference/commandline/ps/).

 #### Changing base URL